euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 class func getOptOutStatus -> Bool
 ```

-Return YES if the user has opted out of reporting Workspace ONE Intelligence data.
+Return YES if the user has opted out of reporting Omnissa Intelligence data.

 ### setOptOutStatus:

-If you wish to offer your users the ability to opt out of Workspace ONE Intelligence data reporting, you can set the OptOutStatus to YES.
+If you wish to offer your users the ability to opt out of Omnissa Intelligence data reporting, you can set the OptOutStatus to YES.
 If you do so, there will be no information/requests sent from that user’s app and any pending crash reports will be purged.

 Typically, a developer would connect this API call to a checkbox in a settings menu.